Your profile picture is important for a good first impression. This should show you smiling and dressed smartly for the

 Check over the last 2 years.

 Not all vacancies are advertised.
 Instead of advertising, employers may use informal networks, headhunting or recruiting internally.
 Knowing how to get yourself in contention for these roles could give you a major boost in finding your next job.

 Get the word out

 Using your network is the main way to find hidden positions.
 Past employers, colleagues, friends, family and just about anyone you meet can form your network.
 For serious jobseekers, even the most casual of meetings should be treated as a potential job lead.

 Make a move

 Even if an employer does not have any vacancies right now, they may be willing to create a position if an exceptional applicant comes along.
 Contact companies to ask if they have any opportunities for somebody with your skills.

 The best way to do this is to give them a call.
 If appropriate, follow up with an email thanking them for their time and attaching a copy of your CV.
-Try to contact the manager of the department you're looking to work in, who will then pass you on to the relevant person in the HR team to follow up.
+Try to contact the manager of the department you're looking to work in.
 You can often find contact details on the company's website or via LinkedIn.